 Gummies have a water activity between 0.5 and 0.65.
 Ashwagandha extract is hygroscopic—it grabs moisture from the air.
 Inside a sealed gummy, that moisture slowly breaks down the withanolide molecules over months of shelf life.

-Most manufacturers only test at time zero.
-They never check at 6, 12, or 24 months.
+Most manufacturers only test at time zero—never at 6, 12, or 24 months.
 To prevent degradation, we use:

 - A moisture barrier coating (carnauba wax or beeswax)